jottenlips/wodaboard/README.md

 "Workout Of the Day" sent to a Vestaboard

-This Github Action workflow also posts the Vestbaord message to the [workoutoftheday@mastodon.social](https://mastodon.social/@workoutoftheday).
+This Github Action workflow also posts the message to [workoutoftheday@mastodon.social](https://mastodon.social/@workoutoftheday).

 ```
 touch .env